aszniak/vgm-spotify/README.md

 This will:

 1. Extract all VGM tracks from VipVGM.net (1,779 tracks)
-2. Search for each track on Spotify using 8 concurrent threads
+2. Search for each track on Spotify using intelligent genre filtering
+3. Use 3 concurrent threads for safe, reliable processing
-3. Create a Spotify playlist with all found tracks
+4. Create a Spotify playlist with all found tracks
-4. Generate detailed results in JSON format
+5. Generate detailed results and genre analysis in JSON format

 ### Expected Results

-- **Processing Time**: ~5-6 minutes
+- **Processing Time**: ~8-10 minutes (with genre filtering for quality)
 - **Success Rate**: ~85-90% of tracks found on Spotify
-- **Final Playlist**: 1,400-1,600 tracks ready to play!
+- **Final Playlist**: 1,400-1,600 high-quality VGM tracks ready to play!
+- **Bonus**: Genre analysis report to understand track filtering

 ## 📁 Project Structure